Understanding The Emotional Journey Our Clients Experience During Therapy

 The Different Stages of the Emotional Journey

 So you understand how it works.
-Another thing to know is that I’m not here to tell you what to do, I’m sharing what I do in my general therapy practice and how I prepare for all of my students on my Double Diploma Course in Hypnotherapy and Mind Coaching because they just like you and just like your clients will all go through a version of it too.
+Another thing to know is that I’m not here to tell you what to do, I’m sharing what I do in my general therapy practice and how I prepare for all of my students on my Triple Diploma Course in Hypnotherapy and Mind Coaching because they just like you and just like your clients will all go through a version of it too.

 You see, learning new skills brings its own unique set of challenges that have to be met and overcome.
 These ups and downs create emotional high points and low points and with a bit of feedback and analysis we can begin to map them out.